fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2017-09-27-HaoranWang.md

 # Self-introduction is described in the third person, including information such as educational experience(B/M/P), graduation career development
 ---

-Xuan Tong is currently a Master student at Academy for Engineering & Technology, Fudan University.
-She is supervised by Prof. Wenqiang Zhang.
-She obtained her B.Eng. degree from Chongqing University by 2023.
-Her research interests include computer vision, defect detection, and their applications.
+Haoran Wang is currently a master student at Academy for Engineering & Technology, Fudan University.
+He is supervised by Prof. Wenqiang Zhang.
+He obtained his B.Eng. degree from Shanghai University by 2023.
+His research interests are in vision-driven affective computing, and its applications.